jfriedlein/usld_LS-Dyna_Fortran/README.md

 With additional extrad degrees of freedom (xdofs), you can add further field to your problem, such as the temperature, non-local damage, concentration, density, etc. Up to 15 xdofs per node can be used by increasing the default limit of 3 inside "nhisparm.inc" (in the object files) by NXDOFUE=15.
 Initial values for xdofs can also be provided (see [The Use of User Defined Elements and Extra Degrees of Freedom](https://www.dynalook.com/conferences/16th-international-ls-dyna-conference/constitutive-modeling-t7-1/t7-1-e-constitutive-modeling-127.pdf)).
 However, the visualisation of the values of xdofs is a bit tricky.
 The concept of xdofs can also be creatively.
 For instance, it is possible to use xdofs for the dofs of mid-nodes to mimic a quadratic element (I did this once with a user-shell element for a 2D plane strain quadratic Serendipity element.
 However, be warned that setting up the node connectivity for the mid-nodes takes some effort.)

+## Example element formulations
+todo:
+- provide the fortran subroutine for a fully integrated 3D element with a general function for the material model (e.g. with full integration, reduced integration, F-bar)

 ## Current limitations
 - only linear elements (no mid-nodes e.g. for quadratic elements)